 📋 Porchetta Romana Recipe

-- 4 lb pork picnic shoulder
+- 4 lb pork belly and pork tenderloin

 - 3 peeled garlic cloves